funteck123/FOP_Tron/README.md

 Which set of messages is more descriptive?
 Undoubtedly, the second set is more informative.

-It is important to understand that commit messages should accurately reflect the changes made in the commit.
-The messages should be concise yet descriptive, providing a clear understanding of the modifications introduced.
-By following good commit message practices, developers can enhance collaboration and make it easier for others to navigate and utilize previous versions of the codebase.

 ### 4.3 Writing readable code

 <div style="text-align:center">